 Warby Parker, an online retailer of prescription glasses and sunglasses, knows how to leverage people’s psychological tendency to be consistent.
 The store gets its prospects to commit to the brand by allowing them to try five frames at home for free:

 Source: Warby Parker

-There are other ways you can leverage consistency as a psychological principle in marketing.
-On your ecommerce site, you can give recommendations of other products your customers can buy to complement a previous purchase.
+There are other ways to leverage consistency as a psychological principle in marketing.
+On your eCommerce site, you can recommend other products your customers can buy to complement a previous purchase.

-In short, the formula for ecommerce success is simple: Understand your customer, create strategies based on that general understanding, and execute them consistently.
+In short, the formula for eCommerce success is simple: Understand your customer, create strategies based on that general understanding, and execute them consistently.

 |Owen Jones is the Senior Content Marketer at Zoomshift, an online schedule maker app.
-He is an experienced SaaS marketer, specializing in content marketing, CRO, and FB advertising.|
+He is an experienced SaaS marketer specializing in content marketing, CRO, and FB advertising.|